mjrousos/spec-kit/templates/test-plan-template.md

 **Structure Decision**: [Document the selected structure and reference the real directories captured above]

+### Definition of Done

+Each phase of implementation is NOT complete until:

+1. All tasks for the phase are completed.
+2. The solution builds without errors and there are no new compiler warnings.
+3. All new tests pass or fail because of known issues in existing code.

+The plan is complete when:

+1. All phases are complete.
+2. Code coverage meets requirements (e.g., 80% line coverage).

 ### Test Cases
 [Outline the test cases to be implemented, organized by source file or feature as